vernisaz/rust_dev_studio/README.md

 color=always
 ```
 ## Cloud and multi users install
-If you plan to use the IDE on Cloud in a multi users environment, then you need to provide a proxy server in a front which provides:
+If you plan to use the IDE on Cloud in a multi users environment, then you need to provide a proxy server in the front which provides:
 - SSL to plain connection conversion
 - A user authentication
 - URL translation